sss-ryun/RyunPluginTools/README.md

 		PluginInfo.Factory
 			.make() //Makes the Factory
-			.setPlugin(this) //Sets your plugin as the source of the information that will be grabbed by the tool .create(); //Sets and creates your plugin environment.
+			.setPlugin(this) //Sets your plugin as the source of the information that will be grabbed by the tool .create(); //Sets and creates your plugin information.
 	}

 	//This method is called when your plugin is loaded (but not enabled yet)